-Along with fruit from Husch’s pinot vineyards we also crush fruit some of Anderson Valley's best known vineyards.
+Along with fruit from Husch’s pinot vineyards we also crush fruit from some of Anderson Valley's best known vineyards.
 With long-term contracts Husch is able to specify the growing practices and work with our farming partners to produce great Pinot Noir.
 Locations closer to the Coast provide a slightly cooler growing environment and the grapes often reflect this nuance.
 Winemaker Brad Holstine has selected fields at Nash Mill and Henneberg Vineyards for this reason.
 At the opposite end of the spectrum, the inland end of the Valley is always several degrees warmer and the fruit ripens faster.
 We work with Ferrington Vineyards at this location.
 Back in the mid-valley, and just a stone's throw from Husch, we partner with Valley Foothill Vineyards.

 next peek: Loving the Lyre